Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

-where $x$ and $\tilde{x}$ are the specified values of the main factors and the expectation is taken over $Z_{ij}$ (other factors) and the respondents.
-As briefly explained in Section~\ref{subsection:AMCE_limitations}, the limitation of the AMCE-based approach is that these two types of averaging can mask important causal interaction and heterogeneity.
+where $\bx$ and $\tilde{\bx}$ are the specified values of the main factors and the expectation is taken over $\bZ_{ij}$ (other factors) and the respondents.
+As briefly explained in Section~\ref{subsection:AMCE_limitations}, the limitation of the AMCE-based approach is that averaging over other factors can mask important causal interaction and heterogeneity.

 We now establish the equivalence between the null hypothesis about the potential outcomes defined in Equation~\eqref{eq:null} and the conditional independence relation among observed variables.
-This result allows us to use the CRT, which is a general assumption-free methodology for testing conditional independence relations \citep{CRT}.
+This result allows us to use the CRT, which is a general assumption-free methodology for testing conditional independence relations in designed experiments \citep{CRT}.
 We state this result as the following theorem whose proof is given in Appendix~\ref{subsection:associationcausation}. \begin{theorem}[Equivalence] The null hypothesis defined in Equation~\eqref{eq:null} is equivalent to the following conditional independence hypothesis under the randomization assumption of Equation~\eqref{eq:randomization},

 \end{theorem}